Walt Disney Studios Motion Pictures: International distribution

 Walt Disney Studios Motion Pictures International was formed in 1961 as Buena Vista International.
 On May 4, 1987, despite being industry rivals, Disney signed a theatrical distribution agreement with Warner Bros.
-International for the release of Disney and Touchstone films in many overseas markets except in Australia and New Zealand, where distribution went through Roadshow Distributors instead (due to Roadshow also theatrically distributing Warner Bros. films as well during this period), with Disney retaining full control of all distribution and marketing decisions on their product (one notable practice in this policy is obscuring Warner Bros. references in posters and it is credited only in very small text with the exception of some UK posters where sometimes the full logo is shown).
-Warner Bros. previously had an overseas distribution partnership with Columbia Pictures, but it was dissolved in 1988.
+International for the release of Disney and Touchstone films in many overseas markets except in Australia and New Zealand, where distribution went through Roadshow Distributors instead (due to Roadshow also theatrically distributing Warner Bros. films as well during this period), with Disney retaining full control of all distribution and marketing decisions on their product.

-In 1992, Disney opted to end their joint venture with Warner Bros. to start autonomously distributing their films in these aforementioned overseas markets beginning with Aladdin, inspiring Warner Bros. to establish the Family Entertainment label to self-distribute family-friendly films under the Warner umbrella at the same period.
-In those territories from 1993 to 2007, Disney reactivated the Buena Vista International name, and also sent distribution under it in countries that did not have any current arrangements with other companies.
+In 1992, Disney opted to end their joint venture with Warner Bros. to start autonomously distributing their films in these aforementioned overseas markets beginning with Aladdin and Sister Act.
+In those territories from 1993 to 2007, Disney reactivated the Buena Vista International name, and also sent distribution under it in these aforementioned overseas markets that did not have any current arrangements with other companies.

 Italia Film, a Lebanese film distribution and production company, is Disney's exclusive theatrical film distribution partner for various Middle East and North Africa (MENA) markets since 1993, after making a deal directly with Buena Vista International at the time.
 Prior to this, Warner Bros. originally handled said MENA markets except in Israel where Buena Vista handled theatrical distribution by themselves.

 In Taiwan, MGM first handled Disney's distribution, with 20th Century Fox and Warner Bros. later taking over.
 A local distributor called Era Communications took over distribution from 1992 to 1995.
 At that time, Buena Vista began its Taiwanese operations.
 Columbia ended its joint distribution unit with Fox and switched to Buena Vista in 1999.